-I don’t have a lot of information on these guitars because never seen one in person, but the main differentiator appears to be the transition away from the slotted diamond inlays over to the more Guild-esqe inlays found on such well-known high-end guitars as the Guild D55 and JF65 acoustics.
+I’ve updated this page because I now own an X2000 which is shown here.
+The main differentiator appears to be the transition away from the slotted diamond inlays over to the more Guild-esqe inlays found on such well-known high-end guitars as the Guild D55 and JF65 acoustics.

 The Guild serial number chart shows that the X2000 and X4000 share serial number prefixes, but I can’t confirm this because the few X4000s I’ve seen have serial numbers with the prefix FFxxxxxx which the Guid chart lists as Prototype.
 Meanwhile, the X3000 Nightingales (see below) I’ve seen have serial number prefixes of CLxxxxxx leading me to think that it the X3000 shares its prefix with the X2000 either instead of or in addition to the X2000.

 Because the X2000 and X3000 (I assume) shared the serial number prefix, there is no way for me to know how many X2000s were built, but even combined there appear to be only about 54 of both ever made.
 Note that these are also the first high-end Nightbirds to change the serial number prefix which had always been BL1xxxxxx.

 The serial number prefix for the X2000/X3000 (I believe) models is CL000000 and the range reported on the charts indicates the following dates of manufacture: